Noise provides a flexible, powerful, and aesthetic source of variation that often works better than using a plain random number generator.

 - Roll 1d12 for each square on the sheet and plot the value on the graph.

-- Connect the plotted points with straight lines or a smooth curve.
+- Connect the plotted points with straight lines.

 - According to your hand-made noise function, what is the value of